czz129/data195_final_project/README.md

 ### Methodology for the Cuneiform Language System Project
 ![Dependency_pipeline](https://github.com/czz129/data195_final_project/assets/89886448/0c856266-c56e-4226-b3b6-e6738c09430d)

-The methodology of the "Building a Language Model for the Cuneiform Language System" project is multi-faceted, incorporating various data science and natural language processing (NLP) techniques to analyze and interpret the Cuneiform language.
+### Step 1: Data Cleaning and Transformation

-**1. Data Collection and Organization:**
+#### Collection and Storage:
-   - The project starts with collecting a vast array of Cuneiform texts, stored as over 13,000 files in Google Drive.
-The data, primarily secondary resources, includes texts in multiple languages.
+- Store all files on Google Drive.
+- Digitize the raw text data using Optical Character Recognition (OCR).
-   - The raw data is organized at the page level, categorically based on books, which sets the foundation for subsequent processing.
+- Organize the digitized data at the page level, categorizing it based on book chapters.

-**2. Data Transformation:**
+#### Data Transformation and Standardization:
-   - A key step is transforming the raw data into a structured format.
-This involves converting texts from page level to word level using the `words.ipynb` notebook.
+- Process the OCR outputs by converting texts from page level to word level, assigning each word a unique identifier.

+### Step 2: Language Detection

+#### Preprocessing Words:
-   - We also implemented methods to correct the misprinted words from the raw data to increase the overall accuracy of the text.
+- Correct misprinted words and errors introduced during the OCR process, improving the accuracy and reliability of the textual data.

-**3. Language Detection and Lemmatization:**
-   - Since the raw data mainly consists of secondary resources, Language detection is employed to identify the various languages present in the texts.
-We have developed `language_detect.ipynb` to identify the language within the text.
-   - Lemmatization is applied to bring words to their base or dictionary form.
-This process aids in the standardization of data, especially important for ancient languages.

-**4. Sentence Segmentation:**
-  -  Sentence segmentation is then conducted using `sentences_strict.ipynb`, transitioning the data from word level to sentence level, crucial for detailed linguistic analysis.
-  - We have implemented the rule-based approach to segment the text from page level to sentence level for later translation.
-We still want to use machine learning models such Hidden Markov Model or Neural Network Model to increase the accuracy.

-**5. Dependency Parsing:**
+#### Translation Consistency:
+- Statistical hypothesis testing was applied to address and quantify inconsistencies in translations of certain language sequences that appeared in the texts.
+- A chi-square test was used to determine if the differences in translation rates between two interpretations (e.g., Sumerian versus Akkadian) were statistically significant.

+### Step 3: Sentence Segmentation

+#### Data Loading and Pre-processing:
+- Identify punctuation marks, join partitioned words, and clean the text to prepare it for segmentation.

+#### Segmentation Process:
+- Use Neural Network Models to segment the sentence.
+- Run a rule-based approach to further segment with regex, a set of rules and conditions designed to accurately determine sentence boundaries.

+### Step 4: Language Analysis

+#### Construction of Dependency Parsers:
-   - The project aims to construct dependency parsers for Cuneiform and other low-resource languages.
-This involves developing algorithms to analyze the grammatical structure and relationships between words in sentences.
+- Development of dependency parsing algorithms to analyze grammatical structures and relationships between words within sentences.
-   - The use of Large Language Models (LLMs) like BERT and other advanced NLP tools is a crucial aspect of this process, providing the capability to understand complex linguistic patterns.

-**5. Computational Analysis:**
-   - Computational analysis is utilized to identify the correct linguistic structures within the Cuneiform texts.
-This step involves analyzing the syntax and semantics of the language, supported by the models and algorithms developed.

-**6. Iterative Refinement and Evaluation:**
-   - Evaluate the accuracy of sentence translations against original versions by utilizing metrics such as Recall, Precision, and F-1 Score for validation.
-   - The models and methods are continually refined and evaluated to improve accuracy and efficacy.
-This involves frequent testing and adjustments based on the analysis outcomes.

-By employing these methods, the project endeavors to create a comprehensive language model that can accurately translate and interpret Cuneiform texts.
-The methodology reflects an innovative blend of traditional linguistics and modern data science, aimed at unlocking the secrets of one of the world's oldest written languages.
+#### Integration with Wikibase Lexicons:
+- Utilization of dependency parsers to identify parts of speech and lemmatized tokens, which are then mapped to a Wikibase lexicon.

+### Grapheme Level Analysis:
+- Normalization, transliteration, and encoding of lexemes into Unicode cuneiform.
+- Link signs and lexemes to the Wikidata list.

+#### Morphological Annotation:
+- Decomposition of word forms and annotation of each lexical category with corresponding Q-items from Wikidata.
+- Detailed analysis of verbs, affixes, and their grammatical features to enrich the morphological understanding.

+#### Syntactic and Semantic Analysis:
+- Construct syntactic mappings to elucidate the roles of subjects and word forms in sentences.
+- Semantic analysis through the addition of Q-identifiers as senses to lexemes, establishing connections between lexemes and senses.

 ## Conclusion
 By integrating traditional NLP techniques with advanced language models, this project aims to significantly contribute to the understanding of Cuneiform languages.
 Our approach balances the use of